NinjaCaratist/Kursovaya/README.md

 # LAB_2
-Second labaratory for PI
-Programm for analitycs of researches in metrology
+Course work for Programm Ingenering
-This README is for new_1 branch
+Programm can find the crosses of lines with Bentley-Ottman algorithm This README is for new_1 branch